-Warning, once you’ve finished reading this article you’re likely to become a bokashi composting convert!
+Warning: once you’ve finished reading, you might just become a Bokashi composting convert!

 This article contains affiliate / compensated links.
 For full information, please see our disclaimer here.